google/santa/docs/introduction/syncing-overview.md

 Syncing is performed by the `santasyncservice` daemon.
-The daemon performs routine full syncs and rule download only syncs, as well as listens for FCM push notifications.
+The daemon performs routine full syncs and rule download only syncs, as well as listens for FCM push notifications (when enabled).
 The daemon is also used by `santad` which can trigger event uploads via an XPC call when a binary is blocked.
 The `santactl` command line utility can also trigger full syncs via an XPC call with the `santactl sync` command.